 In some cases, your specialist may advise you to switch to another medicine.
 If so they should tell you how to do this safely.

-For some women, valproate is the only medicine that will control their seizures.
+For some women, valproate may be the only effective medicine for them.
 If this is the case for you, your specialist might advise you to keep taking it, even during pregnancy.
-This is because the benefit of controlling your seizures could outweigh the risk of valproate harming your baby.
+They should arrange for you to see a specialist in fetal medicine.
+These are healthcare professionals who care for women whose babies are at higher risk of birth problems.

 Can other epilepsy medicines harm my baby if taken during pregnancy?